- Introduction

 Different Types of Private Mortgage Loans

-Borrowing from private lenders is a wise route to take on the road to mortgage approval because there remains impressive flexibility in terms of what types of mortgage loans they can potentially offer.
+Borrowing from private lenders is a wise route on the road to mortgage approval because there remains impressive flexibility in terms of what types of mortgage loans they can offer.

 Some of the primary mortgage loans that private lenders can provide: